archivy/archivy/Docker.md

 ## Supported Architectures

+> **NOTE:**
+> Versions of Archivy from `0.2.0` and higher require `pandoc` to function.
+As `pandoc` is not avaiable for most of the aforementioned architectures, it will be built only for `amd64` architecture.
+> If you wish to use Archivy for other architectures, you will have to use version < `0.2.0`.

 Archivy has been built for the following architectures with the help of `buildx`.
 This **does not** guarantee that the image will work as it should on all these architectures.